whitfin/dot-notes-js/README.md

 This module follows the following notations:

 ```
-// Any key may be reference via dot separators
+// Any key may be referenced via dot separators
 test.one

 // Array elements must be wrapped in square brackets